Expert Advice/Fashion + Beauty/Shoes & JewelryArrowShoes & Jewelry

 Windsor

 A Windsor knot, also called the “Full Windsor,” is a popular way to tie a tie and creates a fuller, sophisticated look.
-It’s one of the most common and classic knots, because it’s worn in both formal and semi-formal environments.
+It’s one of the most common and classic knots, because it’s worn in both formal and semi-formal environments - so it's a great option for a black tie wedding.
 It’s a timeless symmetrical style that looks fantastic with dress shirts and suit jackets.

 Half-Windsor